ovh/public-cloud-examples/networking/private-network-mono-region/README.md

 This example builds a minimal private network infrastructure within OVHcloud Public Cloud.

-The componants that will be created are :
+The components that will be created are :

 - A private network (built on [vRack](https://www.ovhcloud.com/en-gb/network/vrack)).